 - Rotary Brush: Use this by dipping the proxy brush in your medicated rinse instead of toothpaste to clean under your bridges for the first week.

-- Waterpik: After a week of healing, use a Waterpik to remove plaque between each tooth and underneath the bridges.
+- Water flosser: After a week of healing, use a water flosser like the cariPRO to remove plaque between each tooth and underneath the bridges.

 How often should I get professional cleaning?